mcglasp/squares/README.md

 **STRATEGY**

 The purpose of this project is to create a fun game and accessible game.
 The intended user — or player — is a smartphone user looking to occupy themselves in those in those moments in the day in which we have a few snatched minutes to kill.
+The quantifiable value to the owner of any game app would be in the potential to attract advertising were it to become a popular game, thereby bringing in income and funding further projects.
+In this specific case, being a first-time builder of a Javascript game, it's value is less quantifiable, but no less valid: constructing a basic game in Javascript gives me invaluable experience of coding and a base from which I can develop more complicated games and apps that are outside of the scope of this project.

 **User Stories**